w3c/wai-mission/content/index.md

 title_image: https://www.w3.org/WAI/content-images/wai-media-guide/body.svg

 doc-note-type: draft
-doc-note-message-md: 2023 Work In Progress
+doc-note-message-md: Work In Progress - February 2024

 lang: en
 # last_updated: 2020-02-02   # Put the date of this translation YYYY-MM-DD (with month in the middle)